-ADVANCED: A character will always be tapped and loose all boons when it moves- even if the movement is caused by effect from an ability or other card during any player's turn.
+ADVANCED: A character will always loose all boons when it moves- even if the movement is caused by effect from an ability or other card during any player's turn.

 Any Inventory card that is attached to the character moves with the character it's attached to.
 Inventory can not be moved on it's own.